 Thanks for reaching out, and great questions here!

-The short answer is yes: molds are problematic in commodity coffees and several foods, nuts, grains, organ meats, and spices.
-And, yes, if you're bottom shelf blends, or instant coffees, then you should be concerned.
-Does that describe you?
-No?
-Read on...
+The short answer is yes: molds are problematic in commodity coffees, nuts, grains, organ meats, and spices.

-From a marketing perspective, it's impressive how the Bulletproof coffee team has managed to gaslight so many smart, health-conscious coffee lovers.
-They've created a product built on fear for which Bulletproof coffee is the only solution.
+From a marketing perspective, it's impressive how the Bulletproof coffee team has managed to gaslight health-conscious coffee lovers by creating a product they have the only solution to - even though the solution as existed all along.

-A good analogy would be if I were to announce that our Hawaiian coffees were the only Fair Trade Hawaiian coffees available.
-Next, I show you our Fair Trade certification and charge you 20% more because of it.
+A good analogy would be if we were to announce that our Hawaiian coffees were the only Fair Trade Hawaiian coffees available.
+Next, I show you our Fair Trade certification and charge a 20% premium.

-Dig a little deeper and you realize that, because Hawaiian coffee is grown in the USA, farmworkers receive federally mandated wages, which include social security, medicare, payroll taxes, overtime, etc. That's actually much better than Fair Trade, you realize, and that certification was just manipulation.
+Dig a little deeper and you learn that because Hawaiian coffees are grown in the USA, there's no need for Fair Trade certification because farmworkers legally receive livable wages, which include social security, health insurance, medicare, and worker's comp.

-That kind of gaslighting is exactly what Asprey and Bulletproof coffee have done with the problem of mycotoxins in coffee.
+That kind of gaslighting is similar to what Asprey and the Bulletproof coffee team have announced as being the problem with most coffees, and the solution with theirs.

 Aflatoxin and Ochratoxin can grow on green coffees that have been improperly stored or harvested.
 They're most prevalent in very low-quality coffees, especially those consumed by poor countries.
 We call these commodity coffees and sadly they are often produced on coffee farms where workers receive extremely low wages, and even where child labor and indentured servitude is involved.